apache/drill-site/_docs/en/sql-reference/sql-functions/021-data-type-functions.md

 parent: "SQL Functions"
 ---

+**Introduced in release:** 1.14

-Starting in Drill 1.14, Drill supports the following functions that return data type information:
+Drill supports the following functions that return data type information:

 **sqlTypeOf()**
 Returns the data type of a column (using the SQL names) whether the column is NULL or not.
 You can use the SQL name in a CAST statement, for example: